-Day 3: What is a country?
+Day 3: What Is a Country?

 Continents are divided up into smaller pieces of land called countries.
 Do you know the name of your country?
 All countries have something called a government.
-Governments makes rules called laws.
+Governments make rules called laws.
 People have to follow the laws.
 You probably have rules in your house.
 What are some rules you have to follow in your home?

 Countries always have a leader.
-The leader might be called a president, a king or a queen.
+The leader might be called a president, a king, or a queen.
 What kind of leader does your country have?
 What is his or her name?

 Each country has a capital city.
 The leader of the country usually lives in the capital city.
 This is also where the members of the government meet to make laws.
 What is the name of the capital city in your country?